According to a study conducted by GQ Magazine:

 Basically, the shoe's upper is folded underneath the insole, and then stitching is applied with a single thread to connect the layers of the boot's sole.

 Typically, a Blake Stitch welt makes it harder to replace the boot's sole when it wears out and becomes damaged.
 However, on the plus side, the lighter construction of a single stitch means a boot that utilizes it is far lighter and flexible in design.
 This makes the Blake Stitch ideal for slimmer boots intended to be worn in more formal settings.

 A Glued Sole:

-The simplest (and possible least favorable) of welt designs in the glued sole.
+The simplest (and possibly least favorable) of welt designs in the glued sole.